inozo22/minishell/nimishell/log.md

 TODO: make lexer and expanser works
 TODO: remove quotes in case quotes are not edge (not"HOME", but $$"HOME")
 TODO: obtain file name in parser(?)
+TODO: put protect for open function in redir

 -----------------------------------------------------------------------